Written and originally recorded by Otis Redding (US #35/R&B #4 1965).

 From the wiki: “Essentially a ballad, ‘Respect’ was written by Otis Redding for Speedo Sims, who intended to record it with his band, the Singing Demons, but was unable to produce a good version.
 Redding then decided to sing the song himself, which Speedo agreed to.
 (Redding also promised to credit Speedo on the liner notes, but this never happened.)

-“It was producer Jerry Wexler who brought Redding’s song to Franklin’s attention.
-While Redding’s version was popular among his core R&B audience, Wexler thought the song had potential to be a Pop crossover hit and that it would be a perfect vehicle to demonstrate Franklin’s vocal talent.
+“It was producer Jerry Wexler who brought Redding’s song to Aretha Franklin’s attention.
+While Redding’s version was popular among his core R&B audience (a Top-5 hit), Wexler thought the song had potential to be a pop crossover hit and that it would be a perfect vehicle to demonstrate Franklin’s vocal talent.

 “Even Otis Redding himself was impressed with the performance of the song.
 At the Monterey Pop Festival (1967), he was quoted playfully describing ‘Respect’ as the song ‘that a girl took away from me, a friend of mine, this girl she just took this song’.